College Key Bylaws

 (a) The President is the Chief Executive Officer of the organization.
 The President is responsible for seeing that the officers and committees fulfill their duties in a timely manner.
 The President shall preside at Annual Meetings and Executive Committee meetings; and serve as an ex officio member of all committees.

-(b) The Vice President shall perform the duties of the President if the President is not able to act or if the President resigns, and shall be responsible for the encouragement and coordination of organziational activities.
+(b) The Vice President shall perform the duties of the President if the President is not able to act or if the President resigns, and shall be responsible for the encouragement and coordination of organizational activities.

 (c) The Recording Secretary shall keep minutes of all proceedings of the organization and record the same; notify each member, at least two weeks before its date, and where the Annual Meeting is to be held; and perform such other duties as are customary for such an officer.